RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Report currently used channels when mousing over the wifi icon at the top of the webui
    - NEW: Sysinfo: Ethernet port state will report each port's VLAN ID.
+   - CHANGED: Merged with webui content from 3.0.0.4.364
    - CHANGED: Increased list height on Site Survey page
    - CHANGED: Warn if trying to do a site survey with either radios disabled.
    - CHANGED: Updated to miniupnpd 1.8.20130426
-   - CHANGED: Updated dropbear to 2013.58
+   - CHANGED: Updated to dropbear 2013.58
-   - FIXED: Restart syslogd if we had to adjust its log level for DHCP query logging.
+   - FIXED: Syslogd must be restarted if we had to adjust its log level for DHCP query logging.
    - FIXED: br0 would change MAC address when starting an OpenVPN server with a tap interface.
    - FIXED: Sysinfo: Port numbering order (RT-N16)
-   - FIXED: Sysinfo: 5G radio info weren't hidden if the router did not support that band (RT-N16)
+   - FIXED: Sysinfo: 5G radio infos weren't hidden if the router did not support that band (RT-N16)
    - FIXED: Wifi status icon would remain half-lit if 2.4 GHz was disabled on a router without 5 GHz support (RT-N16)
    - FIXED: Various fixes related to site survey display
    - FIXED: Improved compatibility with USB disks > 2 TB (must use ext2 or ext3).
+   - FIXED: Unable to clear DMZ IP (fixed in 364 webui content)
+   - FIXED: PPTP/L2TP Internet connection unable to connect at boot (Beta 1 regression)
+   - FIXED: PPTP/L2TP Internet connection unable to reconnect after going down (unsure if a Beta 1 regression or a long-standing bug in Asus's FW).

 3.0.0.4.354.28 Beta 1: